Menu

 Q. How did the parish and school determine this campaign was necessary?

-A. The parish has been in discussions to renovate Gabriel House and add a Welcome Center for almost seven years.
+A. The parish has been in discussions to renovate Gabriel House and add a Welcome Center for almost eight years.
 Unfortunately, Covid, and later the All Things New campaign to restructure the Archdiocese suspended our planning.
 Late in 2023, plans began to again move forward, and in early 2024 the parish and school conducted a feasibility study to determine the level of support for conducting a capital campaign.

 Q. What were the results of the feasibility study?